skip navigation

 PRE-POSITION MODIFIER

-When some is used as a quantifier before a noun, the modifier is placed directly before the noun.
+When some (or an) is a quantifier before a noun, the modifier is placed directly before the noun.
+Some functions as a determiner some shows.

 SOME – QUANTIFIER